Polymer/old-docs-site/app/2.0/docs/devguide/shadow-dom.md

 ### Custom property mixins

 Custom property *mixins* are a feature built on top of the custom property specification.
-Basically, the mixin is a custom property that takes an object value:
+Basically, the mixin is a variable that contains multiple properties:

 ```